aimclub/iOpt/docs/source/examples.rst

       solver.add_listener(cfol)
       solver_info = solver.solve()

-After loading the data, you need to create an optimization task, the description of the fields of which is presented in the listing above.
-Thus, the problem instance takes as parameters the data under study, the boundaries for changing the values of the regularization parameter, the boundaries for changing the values of the kernel coefficient parameter, and the values of the discrete parameter of the kernel type.
-To start the search procedure for the optimal combination of hyperparameters, you need an object of the SolverParameters class, in which the following parameters are set:
+After loading the data, one need to create an optimization task, the description of the fields of which is presented in the listing above.
+Thus, the problem instance takes as parameters the data under study, the boundaries for changing the values of the regularization parameter, the boundaries for changing the values of the kernel coefficient parameter, and the values of the discrete parameter (the kernel type).
+To start tuning the hyperparameters, one need to create an object of the SolverParameters class, in which the following parameters are set:

 * reliability parameter r;
 * limit on the number of iterations of the algorithm iters_limit;
 * number of points calculated at a time: number_of_parallel_points.

-To demonstrate the parallel calculation of the value of the objective function at several points, we will set the value of the number_of_parallel_points parameter to 12, and also limit ourselves to 500 iterations.
-Objects of the StaticDiscreteListener class allow you to obtain a graphical representation of the results of the framework.
-In this case, when setting the mode parameter to analysis, upon completion of the optimization procedure, a research protocol will be displayed, which indicates the dynamics of the search for the optimal value of the objective function, the distribution of test points over the values of the discrete parameter, and the distribution of the values of the objective function over iterations.
+To demonstrate the parallel calculation of the objective function values at several points, we will set the number_of_parallel_points parameter to 12, and also limit ourselves to 500 iterations.
+Objects of the StaticDiscreteListener class allow one to obtain a graphical representation of the results.
+In this case, when setting the mode parameter to analysis upon completion of the optimization procedure, a log will be displayed, which indicates the dynamics of the search, the distribution of trial points over the values of the discrete parameter, and the distribution of the values of the objective function over iterations.
 If the mode parameter is set to bestcombination, a level line plot will be presented for the combination of hyperparameters with the best quality metric.

 .. figure:: images/general_info.png
     :width: 500
     :align: center

-    General information on the process of searching for the optimal combination of hyperparameters using the iOpt framework
+    General information on the process tuning hyperparameters using the iOpt framework

 .. figure:: images/ll_infograph.png
     :width: 500
     :align: center

-    Line graph of the target function level, built with the parameter kernel='rbf'
+    Level lines of the objective function, built with the parameter kernel='rbf'

-During the experiment, over 500 iterations of the algorithm, an optimal quality metric value of -0.9469 was obtained with the following combination of parameters: :math:`C = 1.6474∙10^5`, gamma = 0.0767, kernel = 'rbf'.
+During the experiment an optimal quality metric value of -0.9469 was obtained with the following combination of parameters: :math:`C = 1.6474∙10^5`, gamma = 0.0767, kernel = 'rbf'.